The Business Office is responsible for the collection and the processing of funds related to student accounts

-If you have registered, your estimated charges for the semester are available through you’re my Saint Luke’s College account.
+If you have registered, your estimated charges for the semester are available through my SLC: Self Service.
 Please note that this balance may not include book charges, adds, or drops that may change your balance.

 Payments can be made online via credit card at Empower: Self Service.